9 things you need to safely tow, park, and level a tiny house

 When designing a tiny house that will be safe to tow, consider the following:

 Tongue Weight: The amount of weight on the tongue (triangle part, where the hitch is) should be from 9-15% of the total trailer weight.
-So for a 10,000 lbs house, you’d want approx. 1,000 lbs of tongue weight.
+So for a 10,000 lbs house, you'd want approx. 1,000 lbs of tongue weight.
 This is the weight that pushes down on the back of your tow vehicle, insuring that the back wheels of the truck are always in solid contact with the ground and that the connection from trailer to vehicle remains solid (with some downward force).
 The axels on most trailers are about 60% of the way back from the tongue, which is designed to make sure that there is always adequate tongue weight if the trailer load is balanced correctly (over the axels).
 Too little tongue weight is very dangerous, because the house will bounce around a lot and will have a tendency to pull the back of the truck off the ground, a very easy way to loose control while towing.
-Too much tongue weight is less of a safety issue, but could easily overload your truck’s suspension with more weight than it was designed to carry.
+Not enough tongue weight also has a huge affect on the amount of sway you'll experience.
+Too much tongue weight is less of a safety issue, but could easily overload your truck's suspension with more weight than it was designed to carry.

 Proper Tow Vehicle: Most tiny houses (especially the large ones being built today) really need a 1-ton truck to tow safely, a 3/4-ton at the very least.
 This would be something like a Ford F-350 or Dodge/Chevy 3500.
 In the more extreme cases, you maybe even need a mini semi-truck.
 Find out the specs of the truck you plan to use and make absolutely certain that it's rated to handle both the overall trailer weight AND the tongue weight.
 In addition, make sure the suspension on the truck is rated for these weights as well.
 Some chasis may say they can tow 15,000 lbs, but a 3/4-ton truck may have a lighter weight suspension and cooling system, while it's 1-ton cousin will have beefier suspension, cooling systems and break system to handle the added weight and engine strain.